heidi-e/Index-builder/README.md

 ```

 - The above steps should allow you to run the program successfully.
 Also, to run commands, please use the terminal system rather than clicking run.
 We used VSCode for our program.

+- To run experiments, type the following in so that

 ## Assignment Overview: